elastisys/compliantkubernetes/docs/adr/0050-use-cluster-isolation.md

 ### Technological Landscape

-Somewhat simplified, a containerized platform, such as Compliant Kubernetes, hosts the application stack and observability stack.
+Somewhat simplified, a containerized platform, such as Welkin, hosts the application stack and observability stack.
 The [three pillars of observability](https://www.oreilly.com/library/view/distributed-systems-observability/9781492033431/ch04.html) are metrics, logs and traces.
 Metrics and logs are rather "explicit" in nature, i.e., the application developer usually add code to their application to explicitly decide what metrics and what log lines the application produces.
 Traces are rather "implicit" in nature, i.e., the application developer [includes a library in their application and some code snippet](https://opentelemetry.io/docs/zero-code/python/example/), which automatically produces traces of all function calls and returns, including invoked parameters.